Jajabenit250/tekana-ewallet/README.md

 2. `tekana-api-gateway` - This directory consists of the API Gateway project.
 All code relating to the API Gateway resides here.

 3. `docs` - This directory consists of all files relating to documentation.
-The OpenAPI Specification for the REST API documentation can be found here.
+Swagger file with API docs.

 4. `microservices` - This directory consists of all microservice projects.